oh-facts/rosaoirse/README.md

 ## contributing

 Open an issue before you decide to work on it.
 I am unsure what one would want to add to this, since even I haven't been very clear about this engine's purpose, but please feel free to do whatever.
-Doing audio properly and text come to mind.
+Doing audio properly comes to mind.
 I am probably working on them already so open an issue first.

-Thank you pine for keeping up with my snarkiness and getting it to run on mac
+If you own a linux or a mac, feel free to work on the respective platform layers.
+I am not using sdl anymore.
+Check `docs/platform_layer` to know what all needs to be implemented.
+Look at the win32 platform layer for more reference.
+I am probably already working on the linux one.
+I don't own a mac so there won't be mac compatibility until then.
+Sorry.

 <!-- //ctrl shift v (my vscode md viewer plugin keybind) -->